rmcontrolsystems/PNP-Adapter-Boards/readme.md

 - **Plug-and-Play Factory Harness Connection** – The vehicle's original ECU wiring harness plugs directly into the adapter board.
 No expensive adapter harnesses required for installation!

-- **Standalone Engine Management** – Provides an interface between the factory vehicle wiring and supported standalone ECU hardware, allowing full control of fueling, ignition, idle, and other engine functions.
+- **Standalone Engine Management** – Provides an interface between the factory vehicle wiring and supported standalone ECU hardware, allowing full control of fueling, ignition, idle, and other engine functions using TunerStudio as the tuning and configuration platform.
+Please visit https://www.tunerstudio.com/index.php/downloads to download TunerStudio.

 - **Automatic Transmission Control** – Provides control of the A340E/F automatic transmission, including selectable shift maps, shift points, torque converter lockup, manual shift mode, etc.